joshismit/cardgame/README.md

-Workin progress for this site: https://card-game.scambulls.com/
+Work in progress for this site: https://card-game.scambulls.com/

 # React + Vite